-For this reason, just as our investment strategies are tailored across our asset classes, we have adopted differentiated ESG integration policies for our five platforms - Forestry, Housing and Infrastructure, New Energy, Private Equity, and Strategic Public Equity.
+For this reason, just as our investment strategies are tailored across our asset classes, we have adopted differentiated ESG integration policies for our five platforms - Forestry, Housing and Infrastructure, New Energy,

+Private Equity, and Strategic Public Equity.

 They are designed to be both practical and meaningful in context and straightforward to implement.

 We recognise the need to measure the impact of our investments.
-Developed in partnership with our external ESG consultants, we have adopted asset class specific evaluation and measurement tools that go beyond quantitative Driving responsible performance through analysis to include a qualitative overlay which culture aims to promote long-term value creation.
-In Our people set us apart and are the cornerstone addition, our ESG risk management tool is used of the business. by all the investment teams throughout the deal We are committed to nurturing the talent we selection process - from selection, evaluation, have and encouraging a work environment governance, engagement and stewardship which values and respects all employees. to ensure commitments and deliverables outlined in the asset class policies are met.
-We are investing significantly in the training The development of these policies and related and development of our teams, especially to tools will allow Gresham House to provide more raise understanding of ESG considerations in transparent reporting to our clients by the end order to drive sustainable investment and the of 2020 and aligns us with the requirements implementation of our commitments. outlined in the updated UK Stewardship Code (published in January 2020).
-The subject of sustainable investment is a in the vicinity of our windfarm portfolio
+Developed in partnership with our external ESG consultants, we have adopted asset class specific evaluation and measurement tools that go beyond quantitative analysis to include a qualitative overlay which aims to promote long-term value creation.
+In addition, our ESG risk management tool is used by all the investment teams throughout the deal selection process - from selection, evaluation, governance, engagement and stewardship to ensure commitments and deliverables outlined in the asset class policies are met.
+The development of these policies and related tools will allow Gresham House to provide more transparent reporting to our clients by the end of 2020 and aligns us with the requirements outlined in the updated UK Stewardship Code (published in January 2020).